 Membership and Dues

-- APRN Group Members of the Coalition for Nurses in Advanced Practice (referred to as “CNAP” or the “Coalition”) are composed of statewide and local advanced practice registered nursing (APRN) organizations representing the APRN roles and population foci identified in the Consensus Model for APRN Regulation.
-APRN group members may include professional organizations composed of APRNs caring for specialty populations.
-APRN group members as of May 1, 2016 are the following:
+- APRN Group Members of the Coalition for Nurses in Advanced Practice (referred to as “CNAP” or the “Coalition”) are composed primarily of statewide and local advanced practice registered nursing (APRN) organizations representing the APRN roles identified in the Consensus Model for APRN Regulation.
+Group members may include formally or informally organized APRN organizations.
+APRN group members as of May 1, 2017, are the following:

-- Greater Texas Chapter of the National Association of Pediatric Nurse Practitioners (NAPNAP)
+- Greater Texas Chapter of the National Association of Pediatric Nurse Practitioners (GTC-NAPNAP)

 - Victoria Area Nurse Practitioners (VANP)

 - To establish APRN group membership, an APRN organization must pay two hundred fifty dollars ($250) annually, payable in January of each year.
-An APRN group member not paying dues by March 1, will be dropped from the APRN group members listed in the Standing Rules and will no longer be entitled to representation on CNAP’s Board.
-(In 2016, APRN Group Member dues must be paid by May 1, 2016).
+An APRN group member not paying dues by the in-person meeting each August or September, or by the renewal date (if paying online), will be dropped from the APRN group members listed in the Standing Rules and will no longer be entitled to representation on CNAP’s Board.

-- “Supporting members” are APRNs and APRN students that pay the following annual dues:
+- “Individual supporting members” are APRNs and APRN students that pay the following annual dues:

 - APRNs – $35